C-D-Lewis/node-microservices/README.md

 * [`visuals`](apps/visuals) - API service that provides an API between other services and the local LED lights hardware.
 Also provides animations and Spotify album art color integration.
+* [`clacks`](apps/clacks) - Simple WebSocket server to allow persistent
+  connections from apps, dashboards, webapps etc over WS protocol.
+* [`polaris`](apps/polaris) - Servie that monitors the local network's public IP address and keeps an AWS Route53 record in sync, removing the need for a permanent IP to be assigned from the ISP.

 ## Dashboard List